braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ![Custom event property filters for an abandoned card.
 Two filters are combined with an AND operator to send this campaign to users who abandoned their card with a cart value between 100 and 200 dollars][16]

-Nested custom event properties are also supported in [Action-Based Delivery][19].
+Nested custom event properties are also supported in [action-based delivery][19].

 ![Custom event property filters for an abandoned card.
 One filter is selected if any items in the cart have a price more than 100 dollars.][20]